A small sampling of our two tone wedding bands and two tone engagement rings!

 For chain jewelry stores and their mass-market websites, where the primary consideration is price, mass production is the rule of thumb.
 Though a two tone engagement ring has great symbolic meaning to you and your partner, to the seller it is purely a commodity, most likely made in China.
 The conditions under which it was made and who made it are of little consequence.
 Sad, but very true.

 The primary method of making such rings is usually through CAD/CAM or die striking.
 With the CAD/CAM process, components of a ring are drawn up on a computer screen, sent to a wax-modeling machine, and then reproduced in a repetitive casting process.

 With die striking, one piece of steel “strikes” another piece in order to form, with 50 tons of pressure, wedding bands.

 While the material may be different, the soulless, efficient manufacturing processes in making these two tone wedding rings is not that different from how you might create the pots and pans sold at a discount store.

-14. Handmade Two Tone Wedding Rings
+14. Handmade Two Tone Engagement Rings

 Between gold, pure flame, and dedicated artistry, there is a special alchemy.
 You can choose to have a handmade two tone wedding ring made by someone who has dedicated a lifetime to achieve a high level of mastery.
 The patience and craft it takes to have a beautiful and enduring partnership can truly be reflected in the actual creation of the ring itself, which is a kind of offering of sorts from the artisan jeweler to the couple.